esbuild

 };

-The builder object’s methods hook into parts of the bundling process.
-Bun implements onStart, onEnd, onResolve, and onLoad; it does not implement the esbuild hooks onDispose and resolve. initialOptions is partially implemented: it’s read-only and exposes only a subset of esbuild’s options.
-Use config (the same thing in Bun’s BuildConfig format) instead.
+The builder object's methods hook into parts of the bundling process.
+Bun implements onStart, onEnd, onResolve, and onLoad; it does not implement the esbuild hooks onDispose and resolve.
+Bun partially implements initialOptions: the object is read-only and exposes only a subset of esbuild's options.
+Use config (the same thing in Bun's BuildConfig format) instead.

 import type { BunPlugin } from "bun";